vsmid/rudimentary/README.md

-# Rudimentary framework
+# Rudimentary framework (Documentation in progress...)

-A small and simple flat web services/applications framework.
+A small and simple JAVA based web services/applications framework.

 ## Introduction

 It all started as a playground for the new Java module system and practicing some good old patterns.
-The goal of this framework it to produce the simplest possible Java framework by trying to use only JDK (notable exceptions for now are libraries dealing with JSON conversions).
+The goal of this framework it to produce the simplest possible Java framework by trying to use only JDK (notable exceptions for now are libraries dealing with JSON conversions and default HikariCP connection pooling).
 It avoids using annotations and reflection as much as possible.
 This framework is also opinionated and promotes flat application/service design.
 This means there is no strict separation on controller, service and repository layers.
 One web method implementation is contained within a single Java file.
 Of course, there is nothing preventing you to do it your own way :)
 This framework also promotes static access to various resources such as sql, email and object instances by using Java's ServiceLoader utility to reduce boilerplate code as much as possible.
 The goal is to not have object instances as properties in classes.
 If you want to use something, it should be available in a static way.